xXleowXx/gitlab-charts/doc/installation/operator.md

 stages of cloud-native GitLab installation/upgrade procedures.
 Using the Operator provides the ability to perform rolling upgrades with minmal down time.
 The first goal is to support OpenShift, the subsequent goal will be for automation of day 2 operations like upgrades as noted.

+The Operator offers the benefit of Day 2 operators to the GitLab installation, there are many automation benefits to utilizing the Operator vs Helm.
+The Operator utilizes the Helm Chart but the Operator will continously run making upgrading, backups, and more, automatic.

 A GitLab Operator is now available in Beta.
-More information can be found in [this epic](https://gitlab.com/groups/gitlab-org/-/epics/5486), and the documentation can be found in the [GitLab Operator](https://gitlab.com/gitlab-org/gl-openshift/gitlab-operator/-/tree/master/doc) project.
+More information can be found in [this epic](https://gitlab.com/groups/gitlab-org/-/epics/3444), and the documentation can be found in the [GitLab Operator](https://gitlab.com/gitlab-org/gl-openshift/gitlab-operator/-/tree/master/doc) project.

 The GitLab operator aims to manage the full lifecycle of GitLab instances in your Openshift container platforms.
 The operator aims to: